Gautam Adani: Controversies

+Hindenburg's report

 In January 2023, Adani and his companies were accused of stock manipulation by New York-based investment firm Hindenburg Research in a report titled "Adani Group: How The World's 3rd Richest Man Is Pulling The Largest Con In Corporate History".
 Following that, Adani Group stocks plummeted $45 billion.
 The losses resulted in Adani dropping from the 3rd richest person in the world to 22nd on Forbes' billionaires tracker.
 The report accused the group of having substantial debt and being on a "precarious financial footing", causing stocks of seven listed Adani companies to fall 3-7%.
-The report was released ahead of Adani Enterprises' follow-on public offering, which opened on Friday, 27 January 2023.
+The report was released ahead of Adani Enterprises' follow-on public offering, which opened on Friday, 6 pm, 27 January 2023.
 The Adani Group's CFO (Jugeshinder 'Robbie' Singh) stated that the timing of the report's publication was a "brazen, mala fide intention" to damage the offering.
 The Adani Enterprises public offering was cancelled on 1 February 2023.

-The Adani Group said that the Hindenburg Research report was "malicious combination of selective misinformation and stale" information, and that it was "evaluating the relevant provisions under U.S. and Indian laws for remedial and punitive action against Hindenburg Research".
-Alison Frankel (a senior legal writer at Reuters) wrote that it was unlikely that the Adani Group would sue Hindenburg in the U.S. because American courts usually regard financial analysis as protected opinion under American free speech laws.
-"The Adani Group has published a 413-page rebuttal to claims by Hindenburg Research".
+The Adani Group said that the Hindenburg Research report was "malicious combination of selective misinformation and stale" information, and that they were "evaluating the relevant provisions under U.S. and Indian laws for remedial and punitive action against Hindenburg Research".
+Reuters reported that it was unlikely that the Adani Group would sue Hindenburg in the U.S. because American courts usually regard financial analysis as protected opinion under American free speech laws.
+The Adani Group published a 413-page rebuttal to the claims by Hindenburg Research.

+OCCRP report

+The Organised Crime and Corruption Reporting Project (OCCRP) reported in August 2023 that it had documents which prove how the Adani Group used individuals and front companies to buy and sell Adani stocks thus bypassing Indian securities laws that seek to prevent share price manipulation.
+The OCCRP named two individuals — Nasser Ali Shaban Ahli and Chang Chung-Ling — as being responsible for stock trading in and on behalf of Adani Group stocks amounting to hundreds of millions of dollars.

+Bribery charges

+On 21 November 2024, Gautam Adani and his associates were charged by a district court in New York for paying bribes of more than US$250 million to Indian government officials in order to obtain favourable energy contracts.
+Prosecutors also claimed that Adani group had raised US$3 billion in loans and bonds by concealing the scheme from American investors through false and misleading statements.
+Following the news his net worth fell by $12 billion.

+As a result of the indictments, Kenya canceled over US$2.5 billion in regards to the takeover of Jomo Kenyatta International Airport and other energy deals.
+There were concerns in Kenya that they could be liable for breach of contract costs.